To make your ukulele heard at a gig you need two mains things:

 Some of the most respected brand names are: Fishman, Roland, LR Baggs, AER, SWR, and Fender.

-The Roland Micro Cube has always been a favorite for an entry-level uke amp.
+The Roland Micro Cube (discontinued in favor of the Micro Cube GX) has always been a favorite for an entry-level uke amp.
 But because it’s an electric guitar-oriented piece of gear, I’ve found it over-processes the clean signal, even on the “acoustic” setting (which is actually meant to make an electric guitar sound acoustic).
 That said, I’ve had mine for well over 10 years and it still works.
 I replaced the speaker many moons ago which was a huge improvement in the overall sound.

-Right now, as far as I’m concerned, the Fishman Loudbox Mini is the best thing going under $500.
-It screams for its size (and $329 pricetag!) and has a mic channel for solo gigs.
+Right now, as far as I’m concerned, the Fishman Loudbox Mini is the best amp around under $500.
+It screams for its size and has a mic channel for solo gigs.

-For PAs, a Yamaha EMX512SC paired with some no-name passive speakers would get you a small bump in quality from the Stagepas level.
+For PAs, a dedicated Yamaha active mixer paired with some no-name passive speakers would get you a small bump in quality from the Stagepas level.

-AER builds the holy grail of acoustic amps.
-I’ve never played through one with an ʻukulele, but if you know, you know.
+If you can find a used one, AER builds the holy grail of acoustic amps.
+I’ve never played through one with an ukulele, but if you know, you know.
 A friend of mine uses a Compact 60 for his steel guitar and it’s a gorgeous clean sound.

 Yes.
 You’re not going to hurt anything by doing so.